department-of-veterans-affairs/vagov-content/pages/change-address.md

 title: Change Your Address On File With VA | Veterans Affairs
 display_title: Change your address
 heading: Change your address on file with VA
-description: Find out how to change your address on file with VA, and how your VA.gov profile can help automatically change your address across several benefits and services.
-Also learn how to change your address for other VA benefits.
+description: Find out how to change your address on file with VA, and update other contact information in your VA.gov profile.
+This will update your information across several VA benefits and services, including VA health care, disability compensation, and pension benefits.
 keywords: va address change, change of address va, va benefits change of address, va change of address form, va address change form, how do i change my address with the va, va benefits address change
 relatedlinks:
   - heading: How to change other information related to your VA benefits